 Substantially all of the Company's revenues and any positive operating cash flow and operating earnings were generated solely by the activities of the Company's Rivex Pharma division, now a discontinued operation as a result of the Rivex Transaction.
-Following the Rivex Transaction, the Company's remaining operations consist of research and development activities, which do not generate any revenue.
-Accordingly, following the completion of the Rivex Transaction, the Company no longer has any source of revenues, positive operating cash flow or operating earnings to subsidize its ongoing research and development and other operating activities.
-As a result, the Company will have to rely on cash on hand, including cash received in connection with the Private Placement, and on outside sources of financing to fund its ongoing research and development and other operating activities.
+The Company's remaining operations consist of research and development activities, which do not generate any revenue.
+Accordingly, Transaction, the Company has no source of revenues, positive operating cash flow or operating earnings to subsidize its ongoing research and development and other operating activities.
+As a result, the Company will have to rely on cash on hand, and on outside sources of financing to fund its ongoing research and development and other operating activities.
 Such sources of financing involve risks, including that the Company will not be able to raise such financing on terms satisfactory to the Company or at all, and that any additional equity financing, if secured, would result in dilution to existing shareholders, and that such dilution may be significant.